 In addition you must sign the Non-Government Vehicle Registration Form (OPNAV 5560/1), certifying that all traffic, security and parking regulations will be followed and relieving the government of liability for any loss or damage, not attributable to negligence of employees on official duty.

 Violation of state and local traffic laws may result in suspension of base driving privileges.
 You cannot drive on the installation if you do not meet the aforementioned requirements.
 For visitor, contractor or other access requests contact the Pass & ID Office for instructions on the admission process.

 Security Department Headquarters

-The Naval Station's police force is a full-service law enforcement agency which maintains close ties with local, state and federal law enforcement agencies.
-Federal police officers maintain 24-hour daily patrol of the installation, tenant commands and surrounding federal property.
+The Naval Station's Security Department is a full-service law enforcement agency, which maintains close ties with local, state and federal law enforcement agencies.
+Active duty Master-at-Arms and Department of the Navy Civilian Police Officers maintain 24-hour daily patrol of the installation, tenant commands and surrounding federal property.
 Our patrol officers enforce all laws and regulations to include United States Code (USC), Uniform Code of Military Justice (UCMJ), assimilated Rhode Island law and applicable instructions.

 They ensure the integrity of our gates, offer assistance to those in need and proactive patrol measures serve to detect, deter, and defend against terrorist activity.
-Detectives are on staff to investigate criminal activity.
 The coordinated efforts of all branches of the Security Department working together ensure the protection and service to our community.
-The Security Director and Operations Officer are responsible for maintaining the quality, professionalism and training of our personnel, provide a link from the public to the Commanding Officer, as well as gather data and view trends of criminal and security concerns so our law enforcement and security resources are utilized to their maximum potential.
+The Installation Security Officer is responsible for maintaining the quality, professionalism and training of our personnel, provide a link from the public to the Commanding Officer, as well as gather data and view trends of criminal and security concerns so our law enforcement and security resources are utilized to their maximum potential.